oleksandr/django-buildout-layout/README.md

     extends = profiles/development.cfg

 Additionally you need to extend the *project-env* section in buildout.cfg to override the settings specific for your machine.
 Do not modify the original configuration files.
-Just include the corresponding section in the buildout.cfg you've jsut created:
+Just include the corresponding section in the buildout.cfg you've just created:

     [project-env]
     db-host = <host of your db>